bergesinstitute/graf-method/book-5-unit-2.md

 💂 In these cases, the sentence structure is always the same: a person A wants/doubts/requests another person B do something.

-*Mi madre duda que yo estudie mucho.*
+*Mi madre duda que yo estudie mucho.* (My mother doubts that I study a lot.)
+(Meaning "study hard".)

-*Yo espero que Juan vaya.*
+*Yo espero que Juan vaya.* (I hope that Juan will go.)

-*Te pido que lo hagas.*
+*Te pido que lo hagas.* (I ask you to do it.
+Lit.
+I ask "that you do it".)

 Adicionalmente, los verbos *prohibir, recomendar* y *necesitar* también disparan el subjuntivo.

 💂 Additionally, the verbs *prohibir, recomendar* and *necesitar* also trigger the subjunctive.

-*¿Me recomiendas que vaya al restaurante de Laura?*
+*¿Me recomiendas que vaya al restaurante de Laura?* (Lit.
+Do you recommend "me" that I go to Laura's restaurant?)

-*Necesito que seas más simpático con los clientes.*
+*Necesito que seas más simpático con los clientes.* (I need you to be nicer to the customers.
+Lit.
+I need "that you are nicer" to the customers.)

 *La ley prohíbe que una persona trabaje más de 8 horas sin descanso.*
+(The law prohibits a person from working more than 8 hours without a break.)
+(Lit.
+The law prohibits "that a person works" more than 8 hours without a break.)

 Consideración importante: cuando usamos estos verbos como *two-verb constructions,* no usamos subjuntivo, porque solamente el primer verbo va conjugado.